 RESCUE TRANSPORT DRIVER GUIDELINES ~ GENERAL

 Please remember, these guidelines are for the safety and comfort of the dogs.
 That’s what transport is all about.
 I want you to enjoy the drive as well, but there may be some things on this list that require you to make a few concessions during your travel time, so I thank you in advance for understanding and complying.
-If you are interested in driving, after reading the guidelines below, click here to complete an application.
+If you are interested in driving, after reading the guidelines below, click email me for an application (email@example.com).

 MUST NOT leave dogs unattended/loose, with any windows open, at any time during transport or hand off (loading/unloading/driving).